amirtashdid99/customer-insight-platform/HOW_TO_RUN.md

 ```

 ### What start-full.bat does automatically:
-1. ✅ Sets `DEMO_MODE=False` in `backend/.env`
+1. ✅ Checks if Redis is installed (stops if not)
-2. ✅ Checks if Redis is running (warns you if not)
+2. ✅ Checks if Redis is running (stops if not)
+3. ✅ Sets `DEMO_MODE=False` in `backend/.env`
-3. ✅ Starts Celery worker in a new window
+4. ✅ Starts Celery worker in a new window
-4. ✅ Opens frontend in a new window (http://localhost:3000)
+5. ✅ Opens frontend in a new window (http://localhost:3000)
-5. ✅ Starts backend server in the current window (http://127.0.0.1:8000)
+6. ✅ Starts backend server in the current window (http://127.0.0.1:8000)

 **Just run Redis first, then run start-full.bat - everything else is automatic!**